code0monkey1/learn-typescript-fullstackopen/README.md

          ```javascript
           function padLeft(padding: number | string, input: string) {
             if (typeof padding === "number") {
-             // here we're only able to use repeat , as padding is `confirmed to be a number` , and not a string ,as the operation would be invalid with `padding` having a string value.
+             /* here we're only able to use repeat ,
+              as padding is `confirmed to be a number` ,
+              and not a string ,as the operation would be invalid
+              with `padding` having a string value.*/
              return " ".repeat(padding) + input;

             (parameter) padding: number
               }
               return padding + input;

             (parameter) padding: string
           }
          ```